 Sometimes we all make mistakes, and few things are more annoying than purchasing a cool new skin only to find that in game it looks rubbish, or that you accidentally bought the wrong item in the shop.
-When it comes to Fortnite, such mistakes are especially painful because as we all know, looking good is more important than any victory royale.
+It's why knowing how to refund Fortnite skins is good knowledge to have.
+Such mistakes are especially painful because as we all know, looking good is more important than any victory royale.
 But if it is your first purchasing mishap, or even second or third for that matter, you can quite easily go about grabbing a V-Bucks refund for whatever item you purchased.
 With some restrictions of course.
-You'll want a clean closet by the time Fortnite Season 6 rolls around anyway.

 Before you refund an item